hutchgrant/BeagleTomb/readme.txt

 You will need mediatomb running or beagletomb will not work.

 You can add files to mediatomb by browsing to your servers ip and port e.g. http://192.168.1.101:49152 then simply add your media.
-**new in 0.1.5 a user can click the admin button within Beagle Tomb's sun **
+**new in 0.1.5 a user can click the admin button within Beagle Tomb's sync menu **

 ------------------------
 Beagle Tomb Client Install